24 Different Types of Bees in Michigan

 The use of bee hives helps to protect wild bee populations, as well as allows beekeepers to manage their own bee population.

-If you’re interested in learning more about beekeeping or helping out the bee population in Michigan, there are many resources available.
+If you’re interested in learning more about beekeeping or helping out the bee population in Michigan, many resources are available.

-From local beekeepers to beekeeper groups and organizations to research programs focused on studying bee behavior, there are plenty of ways to get involved.
+There are many ways to get involved, from local beekeepers to beekeeper groups and organizations to research programs focused on studying bee behavior.

 2. Eastern Carpenter Bee

-The Eastern Carpenter Bee (Xylocopa virginica) is a species of bee found throughout much of Michigan.
+The Eastern Carpenter Bee (Xylocopa virginica) is a bee found throughout much of Michigan.
 They are a large species of bee, ranging from about 0.5-1 inch in length.

 The Eastern Carpenter Bee is an important pollinator of wildflowers and other flowering plants in Michigan.